electricimp/Parse/README.md

     </tr>
     <tr>
       <td>$select</td>
-      <td>This matches a value for a key in the result of a different query</td>
+      <td>Matches a value for a key in the supplied array of keys</td>
     </tr>
     <tr>
       <td>$dontSelect</td>
-      <td>Requires that a key's value not match a value for a key in the result of a different query</td>
+      <td>Requires that a key’s value not match a key in the supplied array of keys</td>
     </tr>
     <tr>
       <td>$all</td>